philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

 This procedure allows to associate an arbitrary ID to your boiler.
 This can be helpful if you have no remote control associated with the boiler.

+This procedure allows to associate an arbitrary ID to your boiler.
+This can be helpful if no remote control was previously associated with the boiler.

 Test mode
 *********